MicrosoftDocs/dynamics-365-project-operations/articles/environment/create-lcs-project.md

 ms.author: stsporen
 ---

-# Start a new project in LCS
+# Start a new LCS project

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_